intel-analytics/ipex-llm/python/ppml/src/bigdl/ppml/README.md

 ### 0.How to submit PPMLContext task
 The step 0 is tested based on intelanalytics/bigdl-ppml-trusted-big-data-ml-scala-occlum:2.4.0-SNAPSHOT, which needs to be configured according to the specific environment if using gramine or other image.
+You can refer to [this example](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/scala/docker-occlum#bigdl-simplequery-e2e-example) for more detail.
 1. set python home
 ```
 export PYTHONHOME=/opt/python-occlum